callstack/react-native-testing-library/website/docs/UnderstandingAct.md

 ### Solution with fake timers

-First solution is to use jest fake timers inside out tests:
+First solution is to use Jest's fake timers inside out tests:

 ```jsx
 test('render with fake timers', () => {